gallazzo/TicTacToe/README.md

 ### Build raylib library

 You can build raylib by reading official Wiki; [here](https://github.com/raysan5/raylib/wiki/Compile-your-game-for-Linux) there is the guide for Ubuntu.
-You **MUST** move the library on standards directories (so at the point in the guide you have to follow it).
+It's **strongly reccommended** move the library on standard directories (so at the point in the guide you have to follow it).

 ### Build TicTacToe